-The baseline condition for this measure is assumed to be a blend of 38% EISA qualified halogen or incandescent and 1% CFL and 61%LED.
-The baseline is forecast to continue to shift towards LEDs and therefore a mid-life adjustment is provided.
+The baseline condition for this measure is assumed to be a blend of 31% EISA qualified halogen or incandescent and 1% CFL and 68%LED.
+448 The baseline is forecast to continue to shift towards LEDs and therefore a mid-life adjustment is provided.
+For Direct Install programs use the actual wattage being replaced.

 The lifetime of the product is the lamp life in hours divided by operating hours per year.
 Depending on operating conditions (currents and temperatures) and other factors (settings and building use), LED rated life is assumed to be 20,230.
+However, since only LED (or CFL) bulbs will be able to be purchased from July 2023, it is assumed that the LED will prevent use of two incandescent/halogen baseline bulbs, assuming that purchasers would have some bulbs in storage.
+Measure life for all measures in 2023 should therefore be two years.